 Paris is Burning

 This iconic documentary deserves the praise it’s received over the years.
 Documenting the lives of young LGBTQ people in the 1980s ball scene, Paris is Burning explores how fringe or niche culture enters the mainstream.
 Without ball culture, there would be no “Vogue”, no RuPaul’s Drag Race, and no gifs of Broad City characters screaming “yas”.

 Discover the stories behind some of the most famous art heists in history, from the thrilling escapades of the Monument Men to the hunt for missing Fabergé eggs.
 Even the seldom-told story of the stealing of the Mona Lisa makes an appearance in this documentary series.

 Discover the woman behind some of the most vital modern American literature.
 Perhaps most well-known for her memoir of her early years, I Know Why the Caged Bird Sings, this documentary delves not only into her lesser known work, but also into the cultural and political moments that made her work possible.

 This six-piece series includes interviews from both former inmates and guards of the Auschwitz concentration camp.
 By focusing on one (horrific) camp, the terrors of World War II as a whole come into clearer focus.

 American Experience: Rachel Carson

 Even if you haven’t heard of Rachel Carson, you’ve probably heard of DDT.
 And that’s thanks to her book, Silent Spring.
-An aquatic biologist, Carson captured headlines to her crusade against DDT and the environmental impact it wrought.
+An aquatic biologist, Carson captured headlines for her crusade against DDT and the environmental impact it wrought.
 This thoughtful documentary traces Carson's life as a biologist and as a major force in the environmental movement.